Blog

 Cold backup (off-site tape) 24 – 72 h Low

-Warm standby—the model enabled by paired Melbicom nodes—delivers a sweet spot between cost and speed, putting minutes-level RTO within reach of most budgets.
+Warm standby—the model supported by paired Melbicom nodes—delivers a sweet spot between cost and speed, putting minutes-level RTO within reach of most budgets.

 Designing for Growth & Threat Evolution